eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 Otherwise, you can configure your local client to forward the connection from Ela to the CSCS system that you wish to access, editing the file `.ssh/config` on your local client.

-For instance, you would write the following in `.ssh/config` for Piz Daint:
+For instance, you might write the following in `.ssh/config` for Piz Daint:
 ```
-host esdaint
+host daint
 Hostname daint.cscs.ch
 User <username>
 ForwardAgent yes